Meal Planning

 the marinate also works well with shimeji mushrooms

-Heidi Bode 7 months ago
+Heidi Bode a year ago

 really good, idk what people are talking about the soy sauce made it too salty. soy sauce is supposed to be salt?!

-Daniel W 8 months ago
+Daniel W a year ago

 Easy and delicious!
 I changed the sesame oil for canola oil and I used brown sugar since I didn't have any honey on hand.
 Came out tender and savory!

-Brandon Pun a year ago
+Brandon Pun 2 years ago

 Way too much soy sauce.
 Overpowering and a lot of sodium.
 Try it with a bit less.

-Tupua Puaatuua a year ago
+Tupua Puaatuua 2 years ago

 We also add either regular white vinegar or apple cider vinegar to our recipe which is very similar to this one!
 The amount of vinegar is half of the amount of shoyu.
 So 1 cup shoyu would call for 1/2 cup vinegar.
 Blending in a cored-pear would also be great!